 Retrofitting Existing Buildings

 When a decision has been made to retrofit a building, it’s important to determine the correct systems to utilize.
 It is common for many older buildings to have a pneumatic control system.
 Many experts believe these systems should be replaced during a retrofit.
 It can be expensive and difficult to get essential replacement parts for a pneumatic control system.
-Currently, HVAC electric is now the favorite HVAC installation system.
+Currently, HVAC electricity is now the favorite HVAC installation system.
 These systems cost less to operate; installation is simple, and they are able to run efficiently for extended periods of time.
 These systems are able to function in many different building environments.
 An electrical system is able to be controlled remotely with a cell phone and more.

 In some cases, the retrofit of a building in Oregon OH could involve putting insulation within the cavity of its walls.
-The level of insulation used should be limited to fill the depth of a wood framed wall’s existing stud cavity.
+The level of insulation used should be limited to fill the depth of a wood-framed wall’s existing stud cavity.
 With masonry walls, mineral fiber or cellulose insulation material will be measured by strapping depth.
 Contractors can find this limiting.
 In some situations, insulation can be added to the exterior of an existing building.
 Doing this will provide higher thermal resistance values.
 It will also increase a building’s air tightness as well as durability.

 Rebates And Tax Incentives